boazca/hilan-parser/README.md

 #### Parsing Without Downloading
 If you already have all your payslips and want to parse them to a spreadsheet, run with only the path argument:
-`java -jar pdfparser-assembly-1.5.5.jar --path /Users/you/payslip/folder`.
+`java -jar pdfparser-assembly-x.x.x.jar --path /Users/you/payslip/folder`.
 \* don't put other documents in the folder